coerce to a list of characters

 derived from this function and apply to rational numbers.

-The guard of (nonnegative-integer-quotient i j)
+The guard of (nonnegative-integer-quotient i j) requires that

-is a nonnegative integer and j
+i is a nonnegative integer and j is an integer.

 logical negation